Fire Station

 |

 3 March 2012: The corner where the fire once sat is now the John S Dunn Outreach Cneter for the Homeless, a charitable agency of. the Episcopal Christ Church Cathedral one block to the west.
 The domed building that now recapitulates the vanished dome of the Fire Station is The Harris County Civil Justice Center at 201 Caroline, an 18 story public courts building built in 2005.
+At far right, Harris County Courthouse Annex #44, the Anderson Clayton Building, 16 floors built in 1924 at the Cotton Exchange.

 |